Brazilian Wax: What to Expect and How to Prepare

 Questions & Answers

 There really is no hard number.
 Generally, if there is an age restriction at a specific salon all you have to do is ask the salon.
-I would suggest waiting until late teenage years, at least 17, maybe 16 at the youngest.
-I didn't get my first one until 18 when I was in college for perspective.
-Your welcome for the information.
-Glad to help!
+I would suggest waiting until late teenage years, at least seventeen, maybe sixteen at the youngest.
+I didn't get my first one until eighteen (when I was in college), for perspective.